vmactions/freebsd-vm/README.md

 ```

+The latest major version is: `v0`, which is the most recommended to use.
+(You can also use the latest full version: `v0.2.2`)

 The `runs-on: macos-12` must be `macos-12`.

 The `envs: 'MYTOKEN MYTOKEN2'` is the env names that you want to pass into the vm.